shaack/bootstrap-show-modal/README.md

     options: null, // The Bootstrap modal options as described here: https://getbootstrap.com/docs/4.0/components/modal/#options
     // Events:
     onCreate: null, // Callback, called after the modal was created
+    onShown: null, // Callback, called after the modal was shown and completely faded in
     onDispose: null, // Callback, called after the modal was disposed
-    onSubmit: null // $.showConfirm only.
-Callback, called after yes or no was pressed }
+    onSubmit: null // Callback of $.showConfirm(), called after yes or no was pressed }
 ```